andreirce/taqtile-api/README.md

     $ docker compose up -d

     #Run the application
-    $ npm run dev
+    $ npm start
 ```

 Now the application is running and ready for testing!
+Thanks for testing!